solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

 ## Exercise 5: Integrate Azure AI Services

 The Azure AI services integrations included in the `azure_cognitive` schema of the `azure_ai` extension provide a rich set of AI Language features accessible directly from the database.
 The functionalities include sentiment analysis, language detection, key phrase extraction, entity recognition, and text summarization.
-Access to these capabilities is enabled through the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/overview).
+These capabilities are enabled through the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/overview).

 To review the complete list of Azure AI capabilities accessible through the extension, view the [Integrate Azure Database for PostgreSQL Flexible Server with Azure Cognitive Services documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-cognitive).

 ### Task 1: Provision an Azure AI Language service

 An [Azure AI Language](https://learn.microsoft.com/azure/ai-services/language-service/overview) service is required to take advantage of the `azure_ai` extensions cognitive functions.
-In this exercise, you will create an Azure AI Language service to use for the exercises in this lab.
+In this exercise, you will create an Azure AI Language service.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com/).